wombats-writing-code/xoces/README.md

 Xoces.js is available in two forms: the entire bundled app (in `app/`) and the modular tree component (in `components`).
 If you just want to get the chord visualization as quickly as possible, you'll want the entire bundled app.
 If you want to pick and choose different things, use the modular components.

-## Gettting just the Xoces-tree component
+## Getting just the Xoces-tree component

 The tree diagram in Xoces is available as standalone ES6 and CommonJS modules as well as a browser bundle.